-Maybe you just want to ride with friends on paved roads, bike paths, or even dirt roads.
+Maybe you want to ride with friends on paved roads, bike paths, or dirt roads.
 What’s the terrain like?
 Flat, hilly, mountainous?
 A little of some and a lot of another?

 All of this is to say you can have your cake and eat it, too.
 As a designer, I don’t dictate your choices.
 I help you nurture them into the bike that meets your goals and then some!
 Together, we’ll measure many times before the first steel tube is mitered.
-We’ll learn from each other and the final product will be better because of it.
+We’ll learn from each other.